Steps to Improve Your Athlete Evaluations

 The traditional evaluation process is riddled with problems when using pen/paper, so why not let SkillShark remove ALL those problems?

-The second the evaluation is done, rather than spending 50+ hours doing data entry in Excel only to be left with nothing that can be then sent to each athlete as a report card, coaches and organizers can start sorting kids onto teams.
+The second the athlete evaluation is done, rather than spending 50+ hours doing data entry in Excel only to be left with nothing that can be then sent to each athlete as a report card, coaches and organizers can now start sorting kids onto teams.

 Users can generate different types of reports: